Want the perfect workout program?Take Quiz

 This should be eaten in 4 to 6 smaller meals every 3 to 4 hours apart.
 Further, each meal should consist of at least 20 grams of protein to maximally stimulate muscle growth.

 When you are bulking, you should be in a calorie surplus.
 Because you have these extra calories to fuel your muscles, your protein intake can be on the lower end of the range we provided.
+For meal inspiration and must-buy bulking grocery items, be sure to check out our 7 day meal plan for muscle gain.

 On the contrary, when comparing cutting vs. bulking, your protein should be on the higher end for cutting.
 As you are in a caloric deficit, your body will look for extra calories.
 To mitigate the possibility of muscle wasting, extra protein (amino acids) makes maintaining muscle mass easier.
+If you're considering a cut, check out these best foods for cutting first!

 Starting a workout fatigued will lead to an instant drop in your athletic performance.
 This is where carbs come in.
 They are a fuel source for your body and provide the energy needed to hit the gym hard.